gregtozzi/w241_project/reports/README.md

 of the Center’s mission: children’s causes, cultural causes, educational causes, and science causes.
 Boodle’s methodology requires a mailing address, so the remaining third of the sample did not have mailing addresses on file.
-Not have an address on file is an indicator of engagement with the Center, so we created an indicator variable capturing this covariate There were, of course, no instances in which an individual without an mailing address on file also had data in any of
+Not having an address on file is an indicator of engagement with the Center, so we created an indicator variable capturing this covariate There were, of course, no instances in which an individual without an mailing address on file also had data in any of